Rosen-Team-B/Rosen_B/documentation/meetings/clientMeetings/2022 09 27 - Client meeting W3  part 1.md

 - Focus on software eng. not algorithm (rosen don’t have enough data to trian the algo yet); algo later in the semester maybe if we are ahead of the schedule
 - This code will be used going forward in ROSEN, so code should be
     - clean code: understandable (give documentation or good comments for ppl knowing python easy)
-    - backend: python (so their data scientist can take a look if anything)
+    - backend: python (so their data scientist can take a look at anything in the future)

 ### Some ideas of the web app: